Yankees star Aaron Judge thinks toe injury will require ‘constant maintenance’ through end of his career

 — FOX Sports: MLB (@MLBONFOX) June 4, 2023

-The play, though, resulted in a torn ligament in his toe.
-He missed 42 games as a result, and didn’t return to the lineup until July 28.
-He hit .262 with 37 home runs and 75 RBI in 106 games last season.
-He hit his 250th career home run, which to ever reach that mark, and last season.
+The play resulted in a torn ligament in his toe.
+He missed 42 games as a result and didn’t return to the lineup until July 28.
+He hit .262 with 37 home runs and 75 RBI in 106 games last season, including his 250th career home run, which made him the fastest player in the league to reach that mark, and he had two games with three home runs last season.

-The Yankees, however, ended up with an 82-80 record, their worst since 1992, and they missed the playoffs for the first time since 2016.
+The Yankees, however, finished with an 82-80 record, their worst since 1992, and they missed the playoffs for the first time since 2016.

-The Yankees will open their season against the Houston Astros on March 28.
-Judge will now be in center field when they kick off the season.
+The Yankees open their season against the Houston Astros on March 28.
+Judge will be in center field when they kick off the season.

 “So, yeah, just like this year, I've got play smart.
-But, no, I don't think they'll be any cement bottoms of walls in center field."
+But, no, I don't think there'll be any cement bottoms of walls in center field."